Last updated: 07/10/20

 We are committed to protecting your personal information

 Construction Youth Trust is committed to respecting and keeping safe any personal information you share with us or that we get from other agencies/organisations.
-Please see our specific privacy notice in relation to information collected through Construction Youth Trust's website.
+Please see our specific privacy notice in relation whether that information is collected through Construction Youth Trust's websites.

 37 Clements Road

-Our Data Protection Officer is Andrew Garrett, Operations Manager.
+Our Data Protection Officer is Conor Baigent, Data & IT Coordinator.

 Examples of why we use your personal information include: